BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### First look

 First, let's look how our data looks like.
 This is the first step when analysing a genomic dataset.
-Genomic datasets are quite large and therefore it is a bit difficult ("humanly impossible") to check each data one by one, by hand.
+Genomic datasets are quite large and therefore it is a bit difficult ("humanly impossible") to check each data row one by one, by hand.
 That's why we write scripts and use functions, so we can automate the checks and the analysis.

+By typing the name where we store the dataset (see earlier commands),
 ```
 data
 ```
-This command will show us several lines of information, to summarize all the dataset.
+it will show us several lines of information, to summarize all the dataset.
+Basically we will be able to see a summary of what is inside "data".
 ```
 > data
   /// GENLIGHT OBJECT /////////